Kunal Kapoor (actor, born 1977)

 Kunal Kishore Kapoor (born 18 October 1977), professionally known as Kunal Kapoor, is an Indian actor who works predominantly in Hindi films.
 Kapoor is a recipient of several accolades including a Stardust Award and an Asiavision Award.

 Kapoor started his career as an assistant director, and made his acting debut with the MF Hussain 2004 film Meenaxi: A Tale of Three Cities.
 Following a career breakthrough with Rang De Basanti (2006), Kapoor went onto appear in Aaja Nachle, Laaga Chunari Mein Daag in (2007), Bachna Ae Haseeno (2008), Welcome to Sajjanpur (2008), Don 2 (2011), Luv Shuv Tey Chicken Khurana (2012), Dear Zindagi (2016), Veeram (2016), Gold (2018) After a break, Kapoor earned critical acclaim for his portrayal of Babur, in The Empire (2021).

 The actor will be seen next in the magnum opus Ramayan along with Ranbir Kapoor and Sai Pallavi.
 Next he will be seen in the Sidharth Anand, Netflix film Jewel Thief co starring Saif Ali Khan.
-He has finished a film for Aamir Khan productions which will release in 2025.
-And will also make his Telugu debut in Vishwambhara.
-The film slated to be one of the most expensive Telugu films will see him joining forces with Chiranjeevi.
-He will also star in an action series to be shot in Lucknow, which he has co written.
-He has started a writers room to create scripts he wants to act in and produce.

 Along with his acting career, Kapoor is a writer, entrepreneur and co-founder of Ketto, Asia’s largest crowdfunding platform.
 The platform has raised over 150 million dollars for social and medical causes.
 Kapoor is married to Naina Bachchan, with whom he has a son.

-The actor is also a trained pilot and races rally and formula 3 cars.
-He is also prolific angel investor, having invested in several future tech companies.
-He is also a fellow of the Aspen leadership programme.
+He is also a trained pilot and has participated in rally and Formula 3 racing.
+In addition to his work in entertainment, he has been an active angel investor in various emerging technology companies.
+He is a fellow of the Aspen Leadership Program.

 Early life

-Kapoor was born in Mumbai on 18 October 1977.
-His father, Kishore Kapoor was in the construction business and his mother, Kanan is a singer and homemaker.
+Kapoor was born in Mumbai, Maharashtra, India on 18 October 1977.
+His father, Kishore Kapoor was in the construction business while his mother, Kanan is a singer and homemaker.
 His parents are originally from Amritsar, Punjab.
 He is the youngest of three children, with two sisters Geeta and Reshma.